genos-ux/social_link_profile/README.md

 # social_link_profile
-Building a social link profile using HTML and CSS from Frontend Mentor
+Building a social link profile with all my profiles.
+Built with HTML and CSS.